What Is Spiritual Discernment?

 The Scripture principle is not a substitute for the Spirit.
 It works only because the Spirit works through Scripture.
 We rely on this truth when we read the Scriptures in earnest prayer.
 Without the Spirit's action, the Bible's pages would lay still, moving your life no more than a dictionary or encyclopedia.
 If the Spirit is working in us, the Bible is aflame with truth and vision for every corner of our lives and for the whole world.
 The Spirit wants us to study, to trust, and to shape our lives according to what is in Scripture; to steep it into our souls, to live by the contours and the world vision of the Scriptures.
 No one can prove that the Bible is the authentic story of God's dealings with humanity.
 That has to be shown to each of us by the Holy Spirit.

 Anyone who denies the authority of the written Word in and for the church comes real close to bypassing the Christ who is the living Word of God, and who is what the written Word is about.
 We cannot just nakedly 'go by the fruit' of the Spirit, because it is Scripture which tells us what fruit we're to look for, and in what contexts they are the work of the Spirit.
-Without the Bible, we can't accurately recognize what is from God, or tell it from what's fake.
+Without biblical discernment, we can't accurately recognize what is from God, or tell it from what's fake.

 There is another warning to be given here.
 You can have God-gifted leaders, go through prayerful discernment, decision-making, and accountability processes, and even have things start to go well.
 But the surest way for them to turn wrong is to start telling others that their decisions are "God's will".
 That's something known years from now, if ever.
 It's a pretty big boast, if you think about it: you know what the Almighty knows.
 Most believers and non-believers alike rightly dismiss such talk.
 And pride does come before a fall.
-Decision-making isn't a matter of the thunderous "Will Of God", and even when it is, you may not have it right.
+Decision-making isn't a matter of the thunderous "Will Of God", and even when it is, you may not have heard it right.
 This is a reason the Spirit builds humility into people.

 Scripture shapes an authentic Spirit-led experience, and sets the bounds for it.
 When looking for the course and purposes of what God is doing, Scripture ranks first.